-To encourage the completion of degree/certificate programs within a reasonable time frame and to comply with federal, state and institutional requirements, all financial aid recipients must maintain satisfactory academic progress (SAP) as a condition for receiving financial aid.
+To encourage the completion of degree/certificate programs within a reasonable time frame and to comply with federal and state requirements, all financial aid recipients must maintain satisfactory academic progress (SAP) as a condition for receiving financial aid.
 This policy only pertains to federal and state aid recipients.
 Scholarship recipients must meet the eligibility requirements of those respective programs.
 SAP requires financial aid recipients to meet the following:

 - Maximum Time Frame

 - Students enrolled in a 124 credit hour undergraduate degree program are granted aid through 186 hours of attempted credit hours.

 - Students enrolled in a 33 credit hour masters program are granted aid through 50 hours of attempted credit hours.

 2. Grade Point Average – All grades count in the GPA for SAP purposes, including repeat and remedial grades.